 Do Australian banks allow you to direct debit from your savings account to pay regular bills?

-In most cases, the answer is no. With the exception of some savings accounts are designed to help you save money, not to manage your everyday spending.
+In most cases, the answer is no. With the exception of some savings accounts designed to help you save money, they are not intended to manage your everyday spending.
 However, interest-earning transaction accounts can offer the benefits of both worlds, allowing you to earn interest on your balance while also providing the flexibility of a transaction account.

 Compare savings accounts that allow you to set up direct debit